QuickBooks Blog

 • Developing reasonable sales targets

-• Setting prices for your products or services (to keep a healthy profit margin)
+• Setting prices for products or services (to keep a healthy profit margin)

-• Seeing how your expenses are impacting your net profitability
+• Seeing the impact your expenses are having net profitability

-• Understanding whether you’re bringing in enough of a profit to expand your business
+• Understanding whether you’re making enough profit to expand your business

-You’ll also need an up-to-date P&L statement to apply for a business loan or if you’re looking for funding from investors.
-Lenders and investors will look at your net income compared with your expenses to make sure your business is financially healthy enough to lend money to or invest in.
+You’ll also need an up-to-date P&L statement when applying for a business loan or if you’re seeking funding from investors.
+Lenders and investors will want look at your net income compared with your expenses to assess whether or not your business is financially healthy enough to lend to or invest in.

-The P&L statement, balance sheet and cash flow statement are three of the most common financial reports you’ll come across as a business owner.
+A P&L statement, a balance sheet and a cash flow statement are three of the most common financial reports you’ll encounter as a business owner.

-As we’ve covered, a P&L statement is an overview of your profits and losses over a particular period of time, such as a month, quarter or year.
+A P&L statement provides an overview of your profits and losses over a specific time period, such as a month, quarter or year.

-A balance sheet, on the other hand, shows your business’s assets and liabilities at a specific point in time rather than over a period.
-That includes what your business owns, the amount it owes together with the amount that is invested by its shareholders.
+A balance sheet shows your business’ assets and liabilities at a specific point in time instead of over a certain timeframe.
+That includes what your business owns and the amount it owes with the amount that has been invested by its shareholders.

-A cash flow statement shows you how much cash is coming in and going out of your business.
-It can help you see how much of your profits are going into your bank account as cash over a certain period.
+A cash flow statement captures how much cash is coming in and out of your business, meaning you can see how much profit is going into your bank account as cash over a certain time period.

-All three reports are important for understanding your business finances and are often considered by lenders and investors.
+All three reports are important for understanding your business' finances and are often used by lenders and investors.

 Example: